 Geocaching is a fun and rewarding outdoor adventure that combines hiking and treasure hunting.
 Given the latitudinal and longitudinal co-ordinates, participants use their GPS (Global Positioning System) unit to locate the hidden "cache", a small box with a logbook to record their visit.
 Geocaching is a great family activity that provides excitement, exercise, and fresh air.

-A GeoTour is a series of related geocaches along a route or in a region that tell a story.
-Find out how you can participate in Parks Canada's Heritage Hide'n'Seek GeoTour in northern Ontario.
+Find out how you can participate in Parks Canada's Heritage Hide'n'Seek Geocache Series in northern Ontario.

 GPS unit rental